 I don’t really scroll past the first page of Google search results.
 Amazon shoppers aren’t much different.
 As an Amazon seller, it’s crucial that you structure your product listing to rank as high in the search results as possible.
 To make sure that your Amazon listing is completely optimized, identify the most appropriate, searched-for keywords related to your listing.
 Once you’ve done that, it can sometimes feel like cheating because Amazon will send you buyers WITHOUT having to spend a penny on advertising.

-It all begins with keyword research.
-By using a tool such as Helium 10’s Magnet, or Jungle Scout’s Keyword Scout, first determine the keywords that searchers on Amazon most often use to find a product similar to yours.
+Keyword research comes first.
+A tool such as Helium 10’s Magnet, or Jungle Scout’s Keyword Scout can help you determine the relevant keyword (or groups of keywords) that searchers on Amazon are using to find a product similar to yours

-Then, make certain that your title, bullet points, product description, and back-end keywords are all optimized for the search terms (keywords) you’re targeting.
+Then, it’s all about your Amazon listing optimization.
+Make certain that your title, bullet points, product description, and back-end keywords are all optimized for the search terms (keywords) you’re targeting.

 3. Use an Amazon Agency

-For many Amazon sellers, this is a pivotal moment.
-The synergistic collaboration of a full-service Amazon management agency can help you to take a big step up with your business.
+For many eCommerce sellers, hiring an Amazon agency becomes a pivotal moment.
+The synergistic collaboration of a full-service Amazon agency can help you to take a big step up with your business.
 That might mean spending more time scaling up your Amazon business, on your primary career, or better yet, with your family.